Private School Act

 Article 52

 School legal persons and their schools shall set up an accounting system to handle accounting matters.
-Rules governing the system shall be drawn up by the Ministry.
+Regulations governing the matters to be stipulated in the system, the establishment of accounting units and the appointment, dismissal, handover, and management of their personnel, as well as other matters to be observed shall be drawn up by the Ministry of Education.

-Annual revenue and expenditure budgets for school legal persons and their schools shall be submitted to the legal person authority and school authority, respectively, for reference.
+Annual revenue and expenditure budgets for school legal persons and their schools shall be submitted to the competent authority of legal persons and that of schools, respectively, for reference.

 Article 53